bitcoinvsalts/node-binance-trader/README.md

   * Before repaying a margin loan the trader will check your current BNB margin balance info to see how much interest has been accumulated.
 It will then use your BNB to repay that interest first before repaying the principal loan.
 Obviously you will need to periodically top up your BNB balance to cover the interest repayments.
   * For this to work properly you need to enable the "Using BNB For Interest" option in your margin wallet in Binance.
 This means that regardless of what coin is borrowed, it will always accumulate the interest as BNB.
   * If there are multiple open trades with borrowed funds, when the first one closes it will repay all the interest accumulated from all loans, so then the next trade to close will only have to repay anything new.
+  * Be aware that because the interest is accrued and repaid in BNB only, it will affect the calculated PnL that is displayed in the **Web Diagnostics**.
+Interest accrued from other coins will not be reflected in their own PnL, and if you have a strategy that accumulates BNB then it will have a lower PnL as a result of all interest.
 * ***CONFIG:* Primary Wallet**
   * You can choose whether to use the spot or margin wallet as your primary wallet for LONG trades.
 It will also use the total balance from this primary wallet to calculate the size of SHORT trades if you are using **Quantity as Fraction**.
   * The default is margin.